All Episodes

 I've been there myself.

-It's like, oh I need to cough.
+It's like, oh, I need to cough.

 The only difference is I have a cough button and you don't.

-So what I call like I apologize.
+So what I like.

-And I hope your technicians can cover up most of it.
+I hope your technicians can cover up most of it.

-And it takes courage to come out and say this.
+It takes courage to come out and say this.

 It takes courage to feel like you have to testify.